FontysVenlo/PRJ4-iOS-Doc/README.md

 The APP Identifier *nl.fontys.apps20.<group app name> with the corresponding certificate will be created.
 For the example with group 8 this would be the APP ID *nl.fontys.apps20.G8ProductPriceAlert*.
 When you receive the certificate it has to be double clicked in order to have it added to your keychain.

-## Push Notification - Backend
+For further information on Push Notification - Frontend and/or Push Notification - Backend have a look at the corresponding Assignment.
-A node.js module for interfacing with the Apple Push Notification Service is [*apn*](https://www.npmjs.com/package/apn).
-Tutorials and documentation can be found on the website.

 # Assignments